lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       the receiver MUST increment its window counter and it enters the "acceptance phase" for that new window.
-    - If the Bitmap indicates that at least one tile is missing in the current window, the receiver enters the "equalization phase" for this window.
+    - If the Bitmap indicates that at least one tile is missing in the current window, the receiver enters the "retransmission phase" for this window.

   * if the SCHC Fragment received is an All-1 SCHC Fragment, the padding bits of the All-1 SCHC Fragment MUST be assembled after the received tile,